Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging

-The proposed method also performed better when image quality measures were individually evaluated.
-The mean area under curve for visual grading characteristics AUC$_{VGC}$ values of the proposed method are consistently higher than 0.5 for each of the five image quality measures evaluated, as shown in Fig.~\ref{fig: final graph B}(b).
+The proposed method also performs better when image quality measures are individually evaluated.
+The mean area under the curve for visual grading characteristics AUC$_{VGC}$ values of the proposed method are consistently higher than 0.5 for five image quality measures evaluated, as shown in Fig.~\ref{fig: final graph B}(b).
 Similar trends are also reflected in the violin plots in Fig.~\ref{fig: final graph B}(a) as indicated by the better median scores and narrower tails in the low end (less low scores).
-The mean AUC$_{VGC}$ from the standard method was only slightly better than the proposed method for soft tissue contrast differentiation, mainly related to the depiction of ligaments, tendons and muscle.
-The statistical significance of the mean of AUC$_{VGC}$ of the seven image quality measures is established using the one-sample t-test in Table~\ref{Table:HypTestAuC}.
+The mean AUC$_{VGC}$ from the standard method was only slightly better than that of the proposed method in soft tissue contrast differentiation, mainly related to the depiction of ligaments, tendons, and muscles.
 The VGC points obtained for overall image quality scores from the two competing methods are plotted in Fig.~\ref{fig: final graph B}(c).
-Fig.~\ref{fig: final graph B}(c) shows that AUC$_{VGC}$ of the proposed method is not significantly higher than 0.5 but the mean value is slightly better than 0.5 for all radiologists and combined ratings, which explains better image quality scores with the proposed reconstruction method.
-As the clinical trials proceed, more datasets may help further establish a statistical significance of this comparative study.
+Fig.~\ref{fig: final graph B}(c) shows that the mean value of AUC$_{VGC}$ for the proposed method is better than 0.5 for all radiologists and combined ratings.
+However, to show that the AUC$_{VGC}$ is significantly better than 0.5 in the $95\%$ interval sense, more data would be needed.
+The statistical significance of the mean of AUC$_{VGC}$ of the seven image quality measures is established as well using the one-sample t-test in Table~\ref{Table:HypTestAuC}.
+As the clinical trials proceed, more datasets may help further strengthen the statistical significance of this comparative study.

-Although all the raters preferred images with the proposed reconstruction method, they provided different ratings for the same images, resulting in a lower inter-rater agreement.
-The agreements between raters were evaluated with kappa statistics in Table~\ref{Table:RadAgreement}.
-The table shows a fair agreement between radiologists' scores.
-Also, the kappa value is higher for radiologists 1 and 2, indicating a higher degree of agreement between the first two radiologists.
+Although all the raters preferred the proposed half-view reconstructions, they provide different ratings for the same images, resulting in a lower inter-rater agreement.
+The agreements between raters are evaluated with weighted kappa statistics in Table~\ref{Table:RadAgreement}.
+The table shows a slight to fair agreement between radiologists' scores of high significance.
+Also, the kappa value is higher for radiologists 2 and 3, indicating a higher degree of agreement between these two radiologists.